Tax planning may well be a year-round job, but the fourth and final quarter of the year is where the rubber meets the road.

 One of the more common ways people lower their tax liability is to increase contributions to a tax-deferred retirement savings plan, like 401(k), 403(b), or 457 plans.

-If payroll deductions are not on track to take 401(k) contributions to the limit, which is $18,500 for 2018, a taxpayer could adjust his or her elective deferral higher for the remaining weeks of the year.
+If payroll deductions are not on track to take 401(k) contributions to the limit, which is $19,000 for tax-year 2019, a taxpayer could adjust his or her elective deferral higher for the remaining weeks of the year.
 Those 50 or older can make additional catch-up contributions of $6,000.2

 Those who can’t afford to max their account should not despair.
 Even a small increase in annual contributions can potentially boost their savings, especially if their retirement savings plan involves an employer’s matching contribution.
 Plus, of course, there is an immediate tax benefit for your contribution.
 (Calculator: How much should I save for my retirement?)